 The Obama administration concluded that the North’s plant to enrich nuclear fuel uses technology that is “significantly more advanced” than what Iran has struggled over two decades to assemble.

-an assistant who handles correspondence and clerical work for a boss or an organization
+an assistant who handles correspondence and clerical work

 In January 2011, former Defense Secretary Robert M. Gates warned that North Korea was within five years of being able to strike the continental United States with an intercontinental ballistic missile, and said that, combined with its expanding nuclear program, the country “is becoming a direct threat to the United States.”